vercel/next.js/examples/with-netlify-cms/README.md

 Blog component loads all posts (during build!) and lists them out [How to load multiple md files](https://medium.com/@shawnstern/importing-multiple-markdown-files-into-a-react-component-with-webpack-7548559fce6f)

-Updated to take advantange of the new `getStaticPaths` and `getStaticProps` data-fetching functions.
+Updated to take advantage of the new `getStaticPaths` and `getStaticProps` data-fetching functions.